-Our lab at the School of Social Sciences at the University of Dundee investigates the neural underpinnings of speech, music and rhythm processing (cautious lab name: The Auditory Brain lab – still looking for a logo).
+The Auditory Brain lab (tab lab) at the School of Humanities, Social Sciences and Law at the University of Dundee investigates the neural underpinnings of speech, music and rhythm processing.
 A recurring theme is the interplay of the oscillatory organisation of the brain and (quasi-) rhythmic naturalistic stimuli such as speech and music.

 head of the lab

 I have been a Lecturer (Assistant Professor) and now Reader (Associate Professor) at the University of Dundee since January 2019.
 Before that, I was a postdoc at the Centre for Cognitive Neuroimaging at Glasgow University, and did my PhD at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.
 I am mostly interested in how low-level acoustic properties of speech and music shape our neural processing and the role of intrinsic (spontaneous) brain rhythms.
 I have been working with amazing colleagues and mentors, such as Joachim Gross (Glasgow & Muenster), Christoph Kayser (Glasgow & Bielefeld), Nathan Weisz (Salzburg), Johanna Rimmele (Frankfurt & NYC) and Christian Keitel (Glasgow & Stirling).